-Have you ever sat down to write content for your business, only to…
+Have you ever sat down to write business content, only to…

 You’re not alone.
-Writing can be tough, but it’s essential if you want to attract customers and clients.
+Writing business content can be tough, but it’s essential if you want to attract customers and clients.

 If you want to know that the next time you write you’ve got tools to stay in the zone until you’re finished, these tips are for you:

-One: embrace overwhelm (and give it a swift kick)
+One: embrace business content overwhelm (and give it a swift kick)

 Writing is a creative project.
 It’s not like washing dishes, or doing laundry where there is a set pattern and outcome.